 Letters of Reference

 Important note: As the Department of Medicine administrator will solicit all referees, under no circumstances should candidates contact any of their potential referees at any time during the promotions process regarding using them as a referee.
-You do not need to ask them for thier permission to use them, nor should you notify them you have put them on your list.
+You do not need to ask them for their permission to use them, nor should you notify them you have put them on your list.
 Doing so will automatically void them from your list of referees.

 Please note that referees are meant to offer their professional opinion on scholarly achievement, not a personal perspective.
 Friends, mentors, present or former teachers and supervisors will be considered in conflict.
-Candidates are welcome to submit letters of support from these individuals, which will be classified as colleague letters but do not count towards the required letters of reference.

 External referees establish the candidate’s reputation nationally or internationally, help to frame the value-add of his/her work, and place the candidate in context of their peers and the expectations for promotion at other universities.